Election officials scramble to count ballots in key states

 “Counting votes cast by mail, if you’re going to do it right and you’re going to do it accurately — because there’s no other choice — takes a little bit of time,” City Commissioner Al Schmidt said.
 “It’s more important that we do it right than meet artificial deadlines.”

 A lingering question is what will happen to mail ballots that arrive after Election Day.
 State law allows for these ballots to be counted so long as they are received by Nov.
-7. But Trump has railed over several days about the U.S. Supreme Court’s refusal to rule out those ballots ahead of the election and said he’d go in “with lawyers.”

-“This is an hour by hour, maybe minute by minute situation in Pennsylvania,” said Suzanne Almeida, interim executive director of Common Cause Pennsylvania.
-“We will be prepared, however, to do whatever we need to to make sure every eligible vote gets counted.”
+7. Trump’s campaign said it would intervene in a case at the Supreme Court that deals with whether Pennsylvania ballots received up to three days after the election can be counted.

 At stake in Pennsylvania are 20 electoral votes.
 All absentee and mail ballots are due Nov.
 6 if mailed by Election Day.